swiftlang/swift/CONTRIBUTING.md

 We do not want the source code to be littered with random attributions like “this code written by J. Random Hacker”, which is noisy and distracting.
 Do not add contributor names to the source code or documentation.

-In addition, don’t commit changes authored by others unless they have submitted the change to the project or you have been authorized to submit on their behalf—for example, you work together and your company authorized you to contribute the changes.
+In addition, don’t commit changes authored by others unless they have submitted the change to the project or you have been authorized to submit on their behalf — for example, you work together and your company authorized you to contribute the changes.
-The author should first either submit the change through a pull request to the relevant project, email the development list, or add a bug tracker item.
-If someone sends you a change privately, encourage them to submit it to the appropriate list first.

 ### Code Templates